MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/saml2-settings.md

     - dileepsinghmicrosoft
 ---

-# Configure a SAML 2.0 provider for portals with AD FS
+# Configure a SAML 2.0 provider for Power Pages with AD FS

 > [!IMPORTANT]
 > The steps for the configuration of Active Directory Federation Services (AD FS) might vary depending on the version of your AD FS server.